Dan0sz/wp-help-scout-docs-shortcodes/README.md

 # Help Scout Docs Shortcode for WordPress

-Because the Help Scout Docs are not compliant with GDPR I created these shortcodes to render the contents of articles in WordPress posts/pages using a shortcode.
+Because the Help Scout Docs are not compliant with GDPR I created these shortcodes to embed the contents of Help Scout Docs articles, categories, etc. in WordPress posts/pages using a shortcode.

 Once contents from the Help Scout Docs API are retrieved they're cached in the database in the corresponding post's/page's metadata.
 You can refresh the contents by appending `?refresh_docs=1` to the page's URL.